 - 1. Where one position is vacant, the remaining Councilmembers shall appoint a qualified person to fill the vacant position. - 2.
 Where two or more positions are vacant and two or more Councilmembers remain in office, the remaining Councilmembers shall appoint a qualified person to fill one of the vacant positions, the remaining Councilmembers and the newly appointed person shall appoint another qualified person to fill another vacant position, and so on until each of the vacant positions is filled, with each of the new appointees participating in each appointment that is made after his or her appointment. - 3.
 If less than two Councilmembers remain in office, the King County Council shall appoint a qualified person or persons to the Council until the Council has two Councilmembers. - 4.
 If the Council fails to appoint a qualified person to fill a vacancy within 90 days of the occurrence of the vacancy, the authority of the Council shall cease and the King County Council shall appoint a qualified person to fill the vacancy. - 5.
 If the King County Council fails to appoint a qualified person within 180 days of the occurrence of the vacancy, the King County Council or the Council may petition the Governor to appoint a qualified person to fill the vacancy.
 The Governor may appoint a qualified person to fill the vacancy after being petitioned if at the time the Governor fills the vacancy the King County Council has not appointed a qualified person to fill the vacancy. - 6.
-As provided for in cChapter 29A.24 RCW, each person who is appointed to the Council shall serve until a qualified person is elected at the next election at which a member of the Council normally would be elected.
+As provided for in CChapter 29A.24 RCW, each person who is appointed to the Council shall serve until a qualified person is elected at the next election at which a member of the Council normally would be elected.
 The person elected shall take office immediately and serve the remainder of the unexpired term.

-3.27 Legislative Impact Analyses.
+3.27 Legislative Request MemoImpact Analyses.
 The City Manager Calendar Update is the time during the order of business of a Council meeting for a Councilmember to propose the consideration of new legislation or request staff resources be allocated to issues not included in a current adopted budget, City Work Program, or department work plan.
 The process by which such proposals should be made is follows:

-- 1. The Councilmember summarizes the issue and requests the preparation of a legislative impact analysis for the proposal.
-In appropriate consultation with the Councilmember, the legislative impact analysis will follow a structured template which identifies at a high level: - a.
-Potential costs and benefits of the proposal. - b.
-How the proposal supports the Council vision and goals. - c.
-Potential stakeholders impacted. - d.
-Potential outreach needed. - e.
-Potential staff resources needed. - f.
+1. The Councilmember summarizes the issue and requests the preparation of a legislative mpact-analysis-request memo for the proposal.
+In appropriate consultation with the Formatted: Highlight Councilmember, the legislative request memoimpact analysis will follow a structured Formatted: Highlight template which identifies at a high level: a.
+Potential costs and benefits of the proposal. b.
+How the proposal supports the Council vision and goals. c.
+How the proposal impacts equity and inclusion.
+Formatted: Highlight d.
+Potential stakeholders impacted.

+e.
+Potential outreach needed.f.
+Potential staff resources needed.

+g.
 Whether current staff resources and budget authority could accommodate the request.

-2. The Council must by motion approve the preparation of a legislative impact Analysist in connection with a proposal.
-The City Manager will include such approved analysis as part of a City Council packet for inclusion as part of a City Manager Calendar Update within two regular City Council meetings following the approved request.
+2. The Council must by motion approve the preparation of a legislative request memoimated analysis in connection with a proposal.
+The City Manager will include such approved analysismemos as part of a City Council packet for inclusion as part of a City Manager Calendar Update within two regular City Council meetings following the approved request.
 As part of such update the Council may by motion approve authorizing staff to proceed with development of the proposal, but such authorization does not mean the Council has made a decision or taken an action to approve adoption of the proposal.
 Any such decision or action must be taken if at all when final proposed legislation comes before the Council.